AnubisSec/anubissec.github.io/_posts/2026-01-06-AWXFiltrate-Extracting-Credentials-From-Ansible-Watchtower.md

 dict_keys(['password', 'username', 'authorize'])
 ```

-We chose the `Super Password` password, which has a `pk` value of `3`.
-This passes the ID into a new function that returns a dictionary, with keys `password`, `username`, and `authorize`.
-The `authorize` key is just whether the credential is used as a `become` password within an Ansible playbook, so not super interesting to us for this blog.
+Above you can see we chose the `Super Password` password, which has a `pk` value of `3`.
+We can then pass the ID into a new function that returns a dictionary, with keys `password`, `username`, and `authorize` (The `authorize` key is just whether the credential is used as a `become` password within an Ansible playbook, so not super interesting to us for this blog).

-What we do very much care about are the `username` and `password` fields, so lets decrypt those with the following:
+What we do very much care about however are the `username` and `password` fields, so lets decrypt those with the following:

 ```python
 >>> from awx.main.utils.encryption import decrypt_field